MicrosoftDocs/power-automate-docs/articles/minit/subprocess-filter.md

 ---
 title: Subprocess filter
-description: Learn how to remove part of a process from cases in minit.
+description: Learn how to remove part of a process from cases in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm